haxmxah/Kepler-Orbits/README.md

 # Kepler-Orbits
 Study of Kepler orbits using Newton Rhapson method (numerical methods).
 The script is separetd in differents sections.

 Johannes Kepler could determine the orbits of bodies revolving around the Sun.
-In this program we are gonna be able to compute different and interesting parameters to put on practice the application of this method..
+In this program we are gonna be able to compute different and interesting parameters to put on practice the application of this method.

 ## 1 Computation of the distance to the origin